selmaT273/LearningJournal/README.md

 ## Welcome to my Learning Journal

-- This is the home for my Learning Journals for Delta V Code School.
+- This is the home for my Learning Journal entries for Delta V Code School.